wishhyt/PRML_pj/README.md

 > **Occam's Razor for RL Fine-Tuning: The Simple Design Is Efficient and Sufficient**

 This is the companion code for the PRML (Pattern Recognition and Machine Learning) course final project.
 We study efficient RL fine-tuning of Large Language Models using GRPO with LoRA.
+We mainly focus on **3 questions**:

+1. What LoRA capacity is sufficient?
+2. Which RL techniques are truly effective?
+3. What reward designs work best?

 ## Key Findings